gabkrenzer/PhononFlow/ModeMap/README.md

 4. `postprocess.sh` runs `ModeMap_PostProcess.py` for all MODEs and creates the directory Results, which stores the potential energy surface for each mode.
 5. `fitting.sh` runs `ModeMap_PolyFit.py` for all MODEs.

+### Additional Tips
+The relationship between Q and displacement depends on the atomic mass.
+Therefore, keep in mind that a small value for Q might push light atoms very far and give something unphysical, where it would be fine for heavier atoms.

 ## INCAR & KPOINTS
 For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure, and `LREAL = .FALSE.` for accurate forces.